xiaohan2012/xiaohan2012.github.io/_posts/2017-03-06-google-hashcode.md

 Still a long way to go!

 PS: for the Online Qualification Round, my team did not perform very well (around ~1980000 points).

+---

-## Possible improvement
+## Future questions

 - How to formulate the problem differently?
+- How did those top-ranked teams solve this problem?

+---

 ## Lessons learned